PavelMaltsev20/GreatPlaces/README.md

 User can enter the coordinates on the map manually or let the phone do it for him.

-After the meat is added at any time, it can return and see what is there, or delete it if I no longer need a place

-After the place is added, the user can return at any time and see the details or delete the place if it is no longer needed
+After the place is added, the user can return at any time and see the details of place or delete the place if it is no longer needed
 #

 ##### Add new place